Mushi0/Sudoku/README.md

 # Sudoku

-Integer programming models used on solving and generating Sudoku puzzles for my dissertation
+Integer programming models for solving and generating Sudoku puzzles

 ----------------------